 Applicant Guide: Help After a Disaster

-The applicant guide will be mailed to you after you have registered.
+The applicant guide is available to assist you in understanding disaster assistance.
 The guide provides detailed info about each step in the disaster assistance process.
+The guide is available in additional translations at Applicant's Guide to the Individual and Household Program.